numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

         - There's a "hole" in the graph at x=1, but if we could "fill it in" naturally, it would be at height -π/2

 - Let's go through it again more generally:
-    - Instead of these two specific functions that both equal 0 at x=1, think of any two functions f(x) and g(x) which are both 0 at some common value x=a
-    - Why do both functions have to equal 0 at x=a?
-        - Because that's when we get the indeterminate form 0/0 that we need L'Hôpital's rule to resolve
-        - If f(a) ≠ 0 or g(a) ≠ 0, we can just plug in directly
-        - If f(a) = 5 and g(a) = 2, then f(a)/g(a) = 5/2
-    - The only constraint is that these have to be functions where we are able to take the derivative of them at x=a, which basically means they each basically look like a line when we zoom in close enough to that value
     - Even though we can't compute f(a)/g(a) at this trouble point (because it will return 0/0), we can ask about this ratio for values of x really close to a, the limit as x approaches a:
         - lim x -> a, f(x)/g(x) = ?
-    - It's helpful to think of those nearby inputs as just a tiny nudge dx away from a
-    - The value of f at that nudged point is approximately the derivative of f, evaluated at a * dx
-        - df/dx a dx
-    - The value of f at that nudged point is approximately its derivative at a, times dx.
-Since f starts at zero when x=a, the value of f at the nudged point is approximately just:
-        - (derivative of f at a) * dx, or f'(a)·dx
-    - Likewise, the value of g at that nudged point is approximately its derivative at a, times dx:
-        - (derivative of g at a) × dx, or g'(a)·dx
-    - Near that trouble point, the ratio between the outputs of f and g is approximately f'(a)·dx / g'(a)·dx
-    - The dx's cancel out, so the ratio of f and g near a is about the same as the ratio between their derivatives:
-        - f'(a) / g'(a)
-    - Therefore: lim(x→a) f(x)/g(x) = f'(a)/g'(a)
         - This is because near x=a, functions behave linearly (like straight lines when zoomed in)
         - Since both functions START at 0, their values near a are entirely determined by how fast they are changing (their derivatives)
         - Analogy: Two cars start at the same point (position = 0).
 After a tiny time dx: